itsrever/integration/README.md

 Per each endpoint of the integration, below the `tests` section you will have to configure the specific tests and pass the values that matches the scenarios.
 For example, for the scenario `FIND04` you will need to set the value of `customer_order_printed_id` that matches the described scenario in your platform.

-In case you don't use some of the tests because your app doesn't need them, you can mark them as optional.
+Some test scenarios are optional.
+If you don't implement them, then do not add a configuration for them.
-Example:
+As an example, with this json, the optional tests `FIND05` won't be executed:

 ``` json
 {